CAAP Test Scoring

 - Attempt the easy questions first.
 That makes you answer the questions that you know well in time.
 Difficult questions do not have more weight in terms of marks.
 Hence, there is no point in wasting time in pondering over the answers for difficult questions.

 - The answer sheets of the paper-and-pencil CAAP are scored by the computer.
-This feature of the scoring system of CAAP warns students of making any stray marks on the answer booklet.
+This feature does not allow the students to make any stray marks on the answer booklet.
 Moreover, the circles should be filled neatly and clearly.
 You can use the question booklet for scratch work if required.

 Any system of evaluation is bound to unnerve students.
-This is especially so when one has to go through the scrutiny of a standardized exam.
+This is applicable when one has to go through the scrutiny of a standardized exam.
 However, the evaluation system of CAAP offers to assist students in their academic advancement.
-Hence, the CAAP does not only assist colleges by providing them with information of the proficiency levels of candidates, but it also helps the students to introspect their capabilities, with which they can improve their future prospects.
+Hence, it not only helps the colleges by providing them with information of the proficiency levels of candidates, but it also helps the students to introspect their capabilities, with which they can improve their future prospects.